cyfixus/huffencoder/README.md

    following each bit along the tree until it reaches a leaf.
 The leaf is written to file and the iteration returns to the root.

 5. I am having trouble writing the last byte while encoding.
-I've spent probably 40 hours the past two weeks trying to figure out this calculation.
-I can get it to work for one file, at most two, but small isn't graded =( I've tried using the byteCount, codeLength every single one of those variables in some sort or fashion.
+I can get it to work for one file, at most two.
+I've tried using the byteCount, codeLength every single one of those variables in some sort or fashion.
 I'm fairly certain I need to extract the exact number of remaining bits, by the position from the byteCount and codeCount but I can't figure out the parameters or how to quantize/standardize(what